thomasthechen/thomasthechen.github.io/_posts/2022-05-16-Godel-and-epistemology.markdown

 These results are interesting both technically and philosophicallly.
 From a technical perspective, the result has fascinating connections with computability theory; also, the proof itself uses neat ideas like Chinese Remainder Theorem to encode arbitrary sequences of bits into integers.
 Philosophically, people have argued over the interpretation of Godel's theorems since their inception.
 One canonical, though flawed, interpretation is that Incompleteness shows that the brain is capable of more than a computer (Turing machine).
 Roger Penrose, the famous mathematical physicist, wrote a book, The Emperor's New Mind, on this argument.
 Besides cognition and AI, there are also discussions about the foundations of math and epistemology ("how do we know things").

 There's a lot to dig into here, but I hope to cover both the technical and philosophical sides in this post.
-The technicals will be closely based on Steve Cook and Toni Pitassi's lecture notes, while the philosophical side will be based on whatever I find on the internet.
-This post will be more technical in nature, but I'll do my best to distill the main ideas down.
-There's a purely philosophical section towards the end after all the technical details.
+The technicals will be closely based on Steve Cook and Toni Pitassi's lecture notes, while the philosophical side will be based on the views of some prominent mathematicians.
+This post will be technical in nature, but I'll do my best to distill the high-level ideas down.

 ## The First Incompleteness Result